Beyond the Time Barrier: Plot

 After disabling surveillance devices, the scientists explain that Allison has traveled through time to the year 2024.
-Nuclear weapons testing damaged the Earth's atmosphere, letting through dangerous cosmic rays in 1971, resulting in the cosmic plague.
-Those who fled underground to the Citadel were still afflicted.
-Although they were not as badly afflicted as those who stayed above ground, there have been no births in twenty years.
+Nuclear fallout suspended in the air damaged the Earth's atmosphere, letting through dangerous cosmic rays in 1971, resulting in the cosmic plague.
+Even those who fled underground to the Citadel were still afflicted, although not as badly afflicted as those who stayed above ground, and there have been no births in twenty years.
 The 'scapes themselves are also accidental time travelers: Russian Captain Markova comes from 1973, and General Kruse and Professor Bourman arrived from colonies on other planets in 1994.
-Markova explains that the Supreme needs Allison to try to repopulate their society with Trirene's help.
+Markova explains that the Supreme needs Allison to try to repopulate their society with Trirene's "help".
 The scientists warn Allison not to trust the Citadel.
-As the Captain arrives to re-enable the security device, he in turn warns Allison not to trust the scientists.
+The Captain in turn warns Allison not to trust the trio.

 As Trirene and Allison spend more time together, they fall in love.
 Although initially reluctant, Allison joins the 'scapes in a plan to turn Trirene against her people so that he can return to the past and try to change history.
 Markova sets the mutants free to attack the residents.
 She then demands that she accompany Allison, not Trirene, and to 1973, not 1960.
 Kruse and Bourman arrive, and Kruse shoots Markova for her treachery.
-Then Bourman knocks out Kruse, explaining that Kruse was planning to hijack the aircraft.
+Bourman knocks out Kruse, explaining that Kruse was planning to hijack the aircraft himself.
 Bourman, however, also intends to use the X-80 to return to his own time.
-As Allison and Bourman struggle over Kruse's pistol, a stray bullet kills Trirene before Allison can overcome Bourman.
+As Allison and Bourman struggle over Kruse's pistol, a stray bullet fatally wounds Trirene before Allison can overcome Bourman.

 Allison takes Trirene's body to the Supreme, who is distraught over both his granddaughter's death and the doom of his people, now that the last fertile person has died.
 The Supreme directs Allison toward a secret passage out, persuaded by Allison that there is always hope.
 Returned to his own time, Allison recounts his fantastic adventure in a recorded debriefing.
 As high-ranking officials visit Allison in the hospital, he is revealed to have aged drastically and is now an elderly man.
-Allison frantically warns them of the future events, and one of them says that they have a lot to think about.
+Allison frantically warns them of the future events, and gives them Trirene's ring, which the Supreme had slipped onto Allison's finger.
+Secretary Lloyd Patterson says that they have a lot to think about.